roshanbilal2006-cmd/Qualcomm-Hackathon/README.md

 Multi-device construction intelligence platform powered by Snapdragon AI.

 This branch, `AI-VLM`, is the current integration branch for the hackathon build.
-It contains the backend orchestration layer, cloud/community layer, laptop-side AI/VLM image processing boundary, IoT simulator, MCP/RERA simulator, and web dashboard.
+It contains the Android mobile app, backend orchestration layer, cloud/community layer, laptop-side AI/VLM image processing boundary, IoT simulator, MCP/RERA simulator, and web dashboard.

 The intended product flow is simple: